thanhtt-demo/flink_examples/README.md

 ### Apache Kafka
 Apache Kafka serves as the core messaging platform for building distributed streaming applications.
 It provides high-throughput, fault-tolerant, and scalable messaging capabilities essential for real-time data processing.

-### Amazon MSK
-Amazon Managed Streaming for Apache Kafka (MSK) is a fully managed Kafka service on AWS.
-It simplifies the deployment and management of Kafka clusters, providing scalability, reliability, and security for streaming data applications.

 ### Apache Flink
 Apache Flink is a powerful stream processing framework for handling large-scale data processing tasks with low latency and high throughput.
 It supports stateful stream processing, event-time processing, and exactly-once semantics, making it ideal for real-time analytics and complex event processing.

-### AWS Kinesis Data Analytics (KDA)
-AWS Kinesis Data Analytics (KDA) is a fully managed service for real-time stream processing on AWS.
-It allows developers to build and run Apache Flink applications without managing infrastructure, enabling rapid development and deployment of stream processing solutions.

 ### Kafka Connect
 Kafka Connect is a framework for building and deploying connectors between Apache Kafka and other data systems.
 It simplifies the integration of Kafka with external data sources and sinks, enabling seamless data movement in real-time.